bparanj/crystal/electronics/book/relay-basics.md

 In a car, when you turn the ignition switch, it sends a signal to a relay near the starter motor, which then activates the starter motor.

-it’s about using a small control signal to manage a larger power load efficiently.
+It’s about using a small control signal to manage a larger power load efficiently.

 TAG